jeevan-ghule/postgrest-poc/Tutorial_2/README.md

 To run

-1. Go to Tutorial_O -> docker folder
+1. Go to Tutorial_2 -> docker folder
 2. Run the following command
    docker-compose up
 3. To stop the docker container, run the following command